The Ultimate Guide To Building Muscle

 I'm already a bit (or more) on the fat side, but I want to build muscle.
 Should I still be going into a caloric surplus and start to gain weight?

 If you are NOT new to weight training, you should first go into a fat loss phase and lose whatever excess fat you currently have.
 Then when you are at least somewhat lean, start your muscle building phase.
-If you ARE new to weight training (less than 4-6 months or never at all), you should eat at about maintenance level (rather than a surplus) and train like you are trying to build muscle.
+If you ARE new to weight training you should eat at about maintenance level or a small deficit (rather than a surplus) and train like you are trying to build muscle.
 As mentioned a second ago, since you are a beginner, you have the magical ability to both lose fat and gain muscle at the same time.
 Use it while you can.

 The End